Wentril/kubernetes_workshop/course.md

 An Ingress allows you to define rules for routing external HTTP/S traffic to specific services based on the request's host and path.

-In the image there is an example of Ingress that routes traffic to one Service.
+In the image, there is an example of Ingress that routes traffic to one Service.

 ![img.png](images/ingress.png)